CCI-BIO/Drug-Paper/README.md

 Contact information:\
-If there are any issues with the method we encourage you to post on the issues section of this github page or get in touch with Jie Mao (JMao@ccia.org.au).
+If there are any issues with the code supplied we encourage you to creat a post on the issues section of this github page.